matthew-scherf/Only-One/docs/sample_proof.md

 The uniqueness of Brahman is central to Śaṅkara's entire system.
 If there were multiple absolutes, they would need to be distinguished by properties—but the absolute by definition transcends all properties (Lemma L1).
 Therefore, multiplicity is impossible.

+In Sanskrit terms, Brahman is *advitīya* ("without a second")—this theorem formalizes that ancient insight.

 ---

 ## Dependencies